Aspirin: Contraindications

 Aspirin should not be taken by people who are allergic to ibuprofen or naproxen, or who have salicylate intolerance or a more generalized drug intolerance to NSAIDs, and caution should be exercised in those with asthma or NSAID-precipitated bronchospasm.
 Owing to its effect on the stomach lining, manufacturers recommend people with peptic ulcers, mild diabetes, or gastritis seek medical advice before using aspirin.
 Even if none of these conditions is present, the risk of stomach bleeding is still increased when aspirin is taken with alcohol or warfarin.
 People with hemophilia or other bleeding tendencies should not take aspirin or other salicylates.
 Aspirin is known to cause hemolytic anemia in people who have the genetic disease glucose-6-phosphate dehydrogenase deficiency, particularly in large doses and depending on the severity of the disease.
 Use of aspirin during dengue fever is not recommended owing to increased bleeding tendency.
-People with kidney disease, hyperuricemia, or gout should not take aspirin because it inhibits the kidneys' ability to excrete uric acid, thus may exacerbate these conditions.
-Aspirin should not be given to children or adolescents under the age of 16 to control cold or influenza symptoms, as this has been linked with Reye's syndrome.
+Aspirin taken at doses of ≤325 mg and ≤100 mg per day for ≥2 days can increase the odds of suffering a gout attack by 81% and 91% respectively.
+This effect may potentially be worsened by high purine diets, diuretics, and kidney disease, but is eliminated by the urate lowering drug allopurinol.
+Daily low dose aspirin does not appear to worsen kidney function.
+Aspirin may reduce cardiovascular risk in those without established cardiovascular disease in people with moderate CKD, without significantly increasing the risk of bleeding.
+Aspirin should not be given to children or adolescents under the age of 16 to control cold or influenza symptoms, as this has been linked with Reye syndrome.

 Gastrointestinal

-Aspirin use has been shown to increase the risk of gastrointestinal bleeding.
-Although some enteric-coated formulations of aspirin are advertised as being "gentle to the stomach", in one study, enteric coating did not seem to reduce this risk; the Mayo Clinic agree with this, and report that coated aspirin may also not be as effective at reducing blood clot risk.
+Aspirin increases the risk of upper gastrointestinal bleeding.
+Enteric coating on aspirin may be used in manufacturing to prevent release of aspirin into the stomach to reduce gastric harm, but enteric coating does not reduce gastrointestinal bleeding risk.
+Enteric-coated aspirin may not be as effective at reducing blood clot risk.
 Combining aspirin with other NSAIDs has been shown to further increase the risk of gastrointestinal bleeding.
 Using aspirin in combination with clopidogrel or warfarin also increases the risk of upper gastrointestinal bleeding.

-Blockade of COX-1 by aspirin apparently results in the upregulation of COX-2 as part of a gastric defense.
-Several trials suggest that the simultaneous use of a COX-2 inhibitor with aspirin may increase the risk of gastrointestinal injury.
-However, currently available evidence has been unable to prove that this effect is consistently repeatable in everyday clinical practice.
-More dedicated research is required to provide greater clarity on the subject.
-Therefore, caution should be exercised if combining aspirin with any "natural" supplements with COX-2-inhibiting properties, such as garlic extracts, curcumin, bilberry, pine bark, ginkgo, fish oil, resveratrol, genistein, quercetin, resorcinol, and others.
+The blockade of COX-1 by aspirin apparently results in the upregulation of COX-2 as part of a gastric defense.
+There is no clear evidence that simultaneous use of a COX-2 inhibitor with aspirin may increase the risk of gastrointestinal injury.